-From brownies to sugar cookies to pecan bars, we've collected 50 of our best holiday cookies.
+From brownies to sugar cookies to pecan bars, we've collected some of our best holiday cookies.
 Warning: You may feel the urge to eat your screen!

 Peppermint Pinwheel CookiesRolling red and plain-colored dough gives these cookies their fun look.
 Sandwich them together with a layer of peppermint-cream cheese frosting.